pplevins/the-muezzin-project/README.md

 │ │
 │ └── tests/                # Test code to run the services locally ├── scripts/                # Docker & CLI command scripts used for the project.
-├── compose.yaml            # Docker compose for the ElasticSearch stack (for now) └── README.md               # Project documentation
+├── compose.yaml            # Docker compose for the ElasticSearch stack (elastic & kibana for now) └── README.md               # Project documentation
 ```